This is the future of public transport…

 Sky Pods

-The manufacturers of these transport units are quoting that their product can reach speeds of up to 150kph.
+The manufacturers of these transport units claim that their product can reach speeds of up to 150kph.
 Because they’re group transit and solar-powered, they can be five times as energy efficient as current-gen electric vehicles.

 SkyWay

-Its current development status is unclear, but another transport system currently being considered for the Smart Mobile Strategy that, like the pods, operates as a suspended vehicle model is SkyWay.
-Operating on a string-rail overpass between skyscrapers, the network would be considerably shorter than that envisaged for the Sky Pods, but each you’d be able to fit more passengers in each unit.
+Its current development status is unclear, but another transport system currently being considered for the Smart Mobile Strategy that, like the pods, operates as a suspended vehicle model, is SkyWay.
+Running along on a string-rail overpass between skyscrapers, the network would be considerably shorter than that envisaged for the Sky Pods, but each you’d be able to fit more passengers in each unit.

 Driverless vehicles